Spark Core

 • Welcome community participation

 The core invites anyone in the community to step up to leadership.
 There are openings on the core annually.
-Joining the core requires that you've shown leadership in the community and is enacted by full consensus of the current core.
+Joining the core requires that you've shown leadership in the community and is enacted by unanimous agreement of the current core.

 The core consists of between five and twelve people.
-Members are appointed for a term of one year.
-There is a limit of three consecutive terms.
-After reaching the limit core members must step down for at least one term before beginning a new term.
-As members step down new members of the community step onto the core.
-Removing a member of the core would require full consensus of the core minus the person involved.
+Members are appointed for three years but may serve four years at the discretion of the core.
+After serving for three (or four) years, a core member must rotate off for at least one year.
+As members step down, new members of the community step onto the core.
+Removing a member of the core requires unanimous agreement of the core minus the person involved.